Egyptian Goddess Hathor – Origin Story, Depictions & Importance

 Hathor and Sekhmet

-Hathor and Sekhmet were often associated with each other.
+Hathor and Sekhmet were usually associated with each other.
 Unlike the peaceful and lovely nature of Hathor, Sekhmet was seen by Egyptians as a goddess of destruction (and in some cases, healing).

-When Ra wanted to reprimand or punish mankind for their transgressions, Ra sent Hathor.
-However, due to her lovely nature, Hathor is believed to transform into a fiercer and more ruthless goddess called Sekhmet.
-For most part of the time, the Egyptians considered Hathor and Sekhmet as one being, that is a group of deities that belong to the Eye of Ra.
+When Ra wanted to reprimand mankind for their transgressions, Ra sent Hathor.
+However, due to her lovely and kind nature, Hathor is believed to have transformed into a fiercer and more ruthless goddess called Sekhmet.
+For most part of the time, the Egyptians considered Hathor and Sekhmet as one being; that is, a group of deities that belong to the Eye of Ra.
 They both were daughters (consorts or in some cases mother) of Ra.

 Hathor was simply the good and nurturing aspect of creator god while Sekhmet was the bad and destructive component of the divine creator.